-In the dry summer months, many of the common allergies are due to dust.
+In the dry summer months, many common allergy symptoms are caused by dust.
 However, summer is also when fleas thrive.
 Flea bites can cause your pup discomfort, especially if they have a flea allergy.
 Some pups can react to flea saliva, causing them to become red, itchy, and uncomfortable.
 The allergic reaction can cause atopic dermatitis, which a vet can treat.
 It is best to get your dog treatment as soon as possible.
 Their red, itchy skin is susceptible to secondary skin infections if it is already inflamed.
 If your pup is getting attacked by fleas, make sure you clean out their kennel, so there are not any lingering pests.
-Baths in hypoallergenic shampoos can help soothe your pup's skin too!
+Baths in hypoallergenic shampoos can help soothe your pup's skin, too!

 Environmental allergens during the fall months often come from plants like pigweed, sagebrush, goldenrod, lambs quarters, curly dock, and other fall-blooming plants.
 Another big source of allergies is dust mites.
 They can cause itchiness all over your dog's skin.
 The other environmental allergies are caused by mold.
 Falling leaves and rain create the perfect environment for mold growth in the dirt.
 When your pup goes out to play, they can inhale the mold spores.
 They can also transfer into your home, along with pollen on your dog's paws.
 Having wipes at the door can help with the transition inside after being in the yard and keep unwanted allergens outside.